anshammer/food-facilities-challenge/README.md

 - **CsvHelper:** Library for reading CSV files.
 - **Asynchronous Programming:** Used async methods for db queries to improve performance and scalability.
 - **ENUM:** Used to define the possible values for the `status` field to ensure type safety and clarity in the codebase.
 Possibly, the UI could also handle sending the correct value in a production environment.
-- **MaxResults:** Added a `maxResults` parameter to limit the number of results returned by the API.
+- **MaxResults:** Added a `maxResults` parameter to limit the number of results returned by the API while I dont have pagination implemented.
 This would be a configuration option in a production environment to avoid overwhelming clients with too many results.
-- **UI Search Character Mininum Length:** Added requirement on the UI for a minimum of 3 characters to prevent excessive queries and improve performance.
+- **UI Search Character Mininum Length:** Added requirement on the UI (in Searching by Street Name), for a minimum of 3 characters to prevent excessive queries and improve performance.
+This is another option I have added to limit the search criteria and avoid unnecessary load on the API.

 ---